abdo-elbeltagy/Machine-learning/README.md

 # Machine-learning
-In this repository i'm trying to implement state of the art machine learning algorithms form scratch
+### In this repository I'm trying to implement state of the art machine learning algorithms from scratch.